 This dual purpose pack can serve as your personal item during your flights as well as your day pack during the whale camp portion of your tour.
 Outside zippered pockets are nice and allow you to organize your travel gear.
 Carry medications, travel documents, important personal items and other essentials or “hard-to-replace” items in this on the plane.

 Baja Sea Kayaking + Whale Watching Packing List

 - Passport – must be valid for at least six (6) months after the date of your arrival

-- A photocopy of your passport, inside a ziplock bag and stowed elsewhere in your luggage (As an additional precautionary measure, consider leaving a photocopy with family or friends at home as well)
+- A photo of your passport on your phone.
+A photocopy of your passport, inside a ziplock bag and stowed elsewhere in your luggage.
+(As an additional precautionary measure, consider leaving a photocopy with family or friends at home as well.)

-- Plan to use cash (pesos) for small purchases, taxis and gratuities
+- Plan to use cash (pesos) for small purchases, taxis and incidental tipping

 - Watch or small travel clock with alarm (if you are taking a phone, this can serve as your alarm clock)